Fabric Defects Found in Garments and Clothing Items

-Let's learn what are the common faults found in greige fabric and processed fabric.
-Some of the most common fabric faults have been listed in following.
+Let's learn the common faults found in greige fabrics and processed fabrics.
+Some of the most common fabric faults are listed below.

 Abrasion Mark: A place in the fabric where the surface has been damaged due to friction or abnormally weakened by any operation through which it has been passed.